 Therapist directories

 Online directories are the most common starting point.
-TherapyFit.ca’s Calgary directory lets you filter by specialty, credential type, session format, and neighbourhood.
-You can also search the regulatory body directories below to verify credentials.
+TherapyFit.ca's Calgary directory lets you filter by specialty, credential type, session format, and neighbourhood.
+Psychology Today's Alberta listings are another widely used resource, though they cover the entire province and can be harder to filter for Calgary specifically.

 Your family doctor